corelight/ecs-logstash-mappings/README.md

 # Corelight ECS Logstash Pipeline
-The repository is compromised of Ingest Pipeline files required to be used with the repository
+The repository is compromised of Logstash Pipeline files required to be used with the installer script in the repository
 https://github.com/corelight/ecs-templates

+The installer in that repository will download the files from this repository therefore using this repository directly is not required nor recommended.

 # License
 The files and automation script are open-source under a BSD license.
 See ``COPYING``for details.